Did Milo Ventimiglia Reveal How Jack Dies On ‘This Is Us’? [Spoilers]

-Fans of the hit NBC show This is Us were shocked at the ending of last night’s show.
-It was revealed that Kate blames herself for her father’s death, but Milo Ventimiglia — who plays Jack Pearson, the family patriarch — reveals that there’s a lot more to the death of Jack than has been previously revealed up until now.
-And what’s funny is, in that admission, Milo Ventimiglia may have accidentally revealed how Jack does, in fact, die!
+Fans of the hit NBC show This Is Us were shocked at the ending of last night’s show.
+It was revealed that Kate blames herself for her father’s death, but Milo Ventimiglia — who plays Jack Pearson, the family patriarch — reveals that there’s a lot more to Jack’s death than has been previously revealed up until now.
+And what’s funny is, in that admission, Milo Ventimiglia might have accidentally revealed how Jack dies!

 Official Magazine Scans Of Milo Ventimiglia & The Cast Of This Is Us From the Latest Issue Of Variety Magazine (Pt.1) pic.twitter.com/dI5RL5vp4w